Pay Corporation Tax if you’re a large company

 Interest charged by HMRC

 HMRC charges interest on late or underpaid instalments.
-If you have to pay this interest, it’s tax deductible for Corporation Tax purposes.
-This interest is called debit interest by HMRC, to distinguish it from interest on normal late payments.
+If you need to pay this interest, it’s tax deductible for Corporation Tax purposes.

 This interest is only worked out and charged when you submit your Company Tax Return.